samjonester/samjonester.github.io/_posts/2017-04-07-accessibility-is-usability.md

 share: true
 ---

 Our goal when creating an accessible experience is to ensure that users with [vision, auditory, motor, or cognitive disabilities][disabilities] are able to navigate all web content.
 Accessibility guidelines exist to eliminate barriers that would otherwise hinder equal access to a [significant percentage][ada-census] of the population.
-The great thing about following accessibility guidelines is that techniques have an impact on **all** users.
+The great thing about following accessibility guidelines is that [techniques][accessibility-techniques] have an impact on **all** users.
 Getting started with accessibility is easy, and any action you take benefits users now!

 ## Accessibility Benefits Everyone